Mk 12 Special Purpose Rifle

 The United States Navy Mk 12 MOD 0/1/H Special Purpose Rifle (SPR) is a designated marksman rifle that was in service with United States Special Operations Forces in the designated marksman role until 2017, also designed to be shorter than standard weapons.
 SPR initially stood for Special Purpose Receiver as it referred to an add-on upper receiver assembly (part of the proposed SOPMOD upgrades), but that nomenclature changed to Special Purpose Rifle as the weapon became a stand-alone weapons system.

 The SPR was eventually type-classified by the U.S. Navy as the Mk 12.
-The weapon was developed by the Naval Surface Warfare Center Crane Division for US special operations units, not for Navy units in general.
+The weapon was developed by the Naval Surface Warfare Center Crane Division for US military special operations units.

+The rifle is designed to fire semi-automatically, although it has the option to fire in full auto in case of emergencies.

 History

-The SPR, used by Special Operations Forces of both the U.S. Army and U.S. Navy, is a heavily modified light designated marksman variation of the M16 line of infantry weapons, chambered for NATO standard 5.56×45mm ammunition.The rifle is designed to fire semi-automatically, although it has the option to fire in full auto in case of emergencies.
+Early experience in influencing the SPR was from American forces deployed in Somalia when they used different optics, ammunition, triggers, free float handguards and rail systems for their rifles.

 The SPR concept was originally proposed by Mark Westrom, president of ArmaLite, while working at Rock Island Arsenal in 2000.
+Its design group included John Noveske and Steve Holland.
 The program was an outgrowth of the desire by both US Army and Navy special operations forces for a rifle with greater effective range than an M4 carbine but shorter than an SR-25.
-The SPR program appears to have grown out of both the SOPMOD Block II program, and the U.S. Navy SEALs Recon Rifle, a 16" flat-topped M16 carbine.
+The SPR program appears to have grown out of both the SOPMOD Block I program, and the U.S. Navy SEALs Recon Rifle, a 16" flat-topped M16 carbine.
 Early models included the SPR, SPR/A, and SPR/B. The Naval Surface Warfare Center, Crane Division expanded on the Recon Rifle.

-The USMC used the rifle towards the end of the war in Iraq and extensively in Afghanistan.
-In mid-2011, SOCOM began removing the Mk 12 SPR from their inventory and replacing it with the marksman version of the SCAR Mk 17, with the Mk 12 to be completely replaced by 2017.
+Initial tests were conducted in October 2000 in order to determine any weaknesses with the first SPR rifles manufactured.
+From 2000 to 2001, all errors were corrected for the second production of SPRs.
+The first SPRs were issued in 2002.

+The Mk 12 Mod 0 was only used by the US Army Special Forces while the Mk 12 Mod 1 was used by the Rangers, US Navy SEALs and Special Tactical Teams.
+The United States Marine Corps (USMC) also used the Mk 12 Mod 1 towards the end of the war in Iraq and extensively during the war in Afghanistan.
+They were mostly deployed as designated marksman rifles (DMR).
+The Mk 12 Mod H was used primarily by Army SOF and Special Mission Units (SMU), and featured a retrofit upper of the Mod 0 with PRI Gen3 round handguards and a shorter RECCE rail to replace the original Swan Sleeve, reducing weight, and either Douglas or Noveske barrels made with the SPR profile in a rifle length gas system.

+The Mk 12 was phased out of service in 2017.